jhaskinsjr/nebula/README.txt

 Note well that the binary is statically linked; this is key since the simulator at this stage makes NO effort to accommodate dynamic linking.

+--
+TESTS

+The simulator is capable of loading full, statically-linked ELF binaries, and also capable of loading ELF-formatted object files.
+This allows TESTS of individual instructions to be tested.
+Consider, for instance, the test of the ADDI instruction:

+    # tests/src/addi.s
+    _start:
+            addi x15, x3, 1656

+The entire assembly language file consists of a single ADDI instruction, which gets assembled into an object file accordingly

+    riscv64-unknown-linux-gnu-as -o addi.o -march=rv64v addi.same

+This is NOT a complete binary, but the simulator will nevertheless load it into memory, set the PC to the address of the _start label, and begin execution.